-Written Requests and Additional Information: You may request additional information about CVS Health's privacy practices or obtain a form for submitting written requests by contacting the CVS Health Privacy Officer: CVS Health Privacy Office, One CVS Dr., Woonsocket, RI 02895 or toll-free by telephone at (866) 443-0933.
-You can also visit www.coramhc.com to obtain the form to submit written requests.
+Written requests and additional information: You may request additional information about CVS Health's privacy practices or obtain a form for submitting written requests by contacting the CVS Health Privacy Officer: by email at PrivacyOffice@CVSHealth.com, by mail at CVS Health Privacy Office, One CVS Drive, Woonsocket RI 02895 or toll-free by telephone at (833) 571-1784.
+You can also visit coramhc.com/patient-authorization-form to obtain the form to submit written requests.

-Obtain a Copy of the Notice: You have the right to obtain a paper copy of our current Notice at any time.
+Obtain a copy of the notice: You have the right to obtain a paper copy of our current Notice at any time.
 You may do so by going to the site where you obtain health care services from us or by contacting the CVS Health Privacy Office.

-Inspect and Obtain a Copy of Your PHI: With a few exceptions, you have the right to see and get a copy of the PHI we maintain about you.
+Inspect and obtain a copy of your PHI: With a few exceptions, you have the right to see and get a copy of the PHI we maintain about you.
 You may request access to your PHI electronically.
 To inspect or obtain a copy of your PHI, submit a written request to the CVS Health Privacy Office.
 You may also ask us to provide a copy of your PHI to another person or entity.
 A reasonable fee may be charged for the expense of fulfilling your request as permitted under HIPAA and/or state law.
 We may deny your request to inspect and copy your record in certain limited circumstances.
 If we deny your request, we will notify you in writing and let you know if you may request a review of the denial.

-Request an Amendment: If you feel that the PHI we maintain about you is incomplete or incorrect, you may request that we amend it.
+Request an amendment: If you feel that the PHI, we maintain about you is incomplete or incorrect, you may request that we amend it.
 For example, if your date of birth is incorrect, you may request that the information be corrected.
 To request an amendment, submit a written request to the CVS Health Privacy Office.
 You must include a reason that supports your request.
 If we deny your request for an amendment, we will provide with you a written explanation of why we denied it.
-Receive an accounting of disclosures: You have the right to request an accounting of disclosures we make of your PHI for purposes other than treatment, payment, or health care operations.
+Receive an accounting of disclosures: You have the right to request an accounting of disclosures we make of your PHI for purposes other than treatment, payment or health care operations.
 Please note that certain other disclosures need not be included in the accounting we provide to you.
 To obtain an accounting, submit a written request to the CVS Health Privacy Office.
 We will provide one accounting per 12-month period free of charge, but you may be charged for the cost of any subsequent accountings.
 We will notify you in advance of the cost involved, and you may choose to withdraw or modify your request at that time.

-Request Confidential Communications: You have the right to request that we communicate with you in a certain way or at a certain location.
+Request confidential communications: You have the right to request that we communicate with you in a certain way or at a certain location.
 For example, you may request that we contact you only in writing at a specific address.
 To request confidential communication of your PHI, submit a written request to the CVS Health Privacy Office.
-Your request must state how, where, or when you would like to be contacted.
+Your request must state how, where or when you would like to be contacted.
 We will accommodate all reasonable requests.